BSteffaniak/web2local-node/packages/rebuild/README.md

 - `enhancePackageJson(options)` - Add build dependencies
 - `runBuild(options)` - Execute the build process
 - `injectGlobalCss(options)` - Inject captured CSS into entry points

+## Notes

+### pnpm workspace handling

+When using pnpm, `installDependencies` automatically passes `--ignore-workspace` to avoid conflicts when the output directory is inside a pnpm workspace.
+If you run `pnpm install` manually in an output directory that's inside a workspace, you'll need to include this flag yourself.